mohithchinnari/Swecha/README.md

  **MODULES:**

   MODULE 1: Dataset Collection
 * searched different websites for the appropriate dataset which matches our idea
 * collected the data from Telangana Open Data Portal in EDUCATION topic
 * Reference link  [https://www.data.telangana.gov.in/]

  MODULE 2:Basic insight of Dataset
 * Understanding the dataset
 * making and sorting a list of what kind of analysis and visualisations to be performed.

  MODULE 3:Data Acquistion
 * importing python pacakges for datascience
+*  Importing and Exporting data in python
-  PACKAGES IMPORTED ARE:
+*  PACKAGES IMPORTED ARE
     1. Pandas
     2. Numpy
     3. Matplotlib
     4. Cufflinks
- * Importing and Exporting data in python

 MODULE 4:Data Wrangling
 * preprocessing data in python